Skip to main content

 Note: We display your own custom naming of the unit inputs when possible, so you can specify what a given input was set up to capture on a machine.
 This can be configured in Trackunit Verify

-To calculate workday hours, we prioritize using the best available input activity.
+To calculate work day hours, we prioritize using the best available input activity.
 This means if there's activity in operating hours (Input 1), the report will use that to determine the first and last time the machine was operated.
 If operating hours aren't available, it will use Input 2.
-If there's no activity on Input 2, it will check Input 3, then Input 4, and finally Driving.
+If there's no activity on Input 2, it will check Input 3, then Input 4, and finally Active Driving.

 Schedule the report